-Today my brother called me to wish me a happy Freedom day.
-He was of course referring to the marking today, of the 200 year anniversary of the [tag]Abolition of the Slave Trade[/tag] by the [tag]British Parliament[/tag] in 1807.
+Today my brother called me to wish me a happy ‘Freedom Day’.
+He was, of course, referring to the marking of the 200th anniversary of the abolition of the Slave Trade by the British Parliament in 1807.

-A second act was passed to abolish slavery in 1833 and was passed with little resistance, due in part to continued revolts by enslaved Africans, the decline of the sugar industry and the work of [tag]abolitionists[/tag].
-In Jamaica, all slaves were declared free on August 1st 1834.
+A second act was passed to abolish slavery in 1833 and was introduced with little resistance, due in part to continued revolts by enslaved Africans, the decline of the sugar industry and the work of abolitionists.

-This system was abandoned in 1838 and all apprentices were declared free.
-So you see, in terms of [tag]Bicentenaries[/tag], this one is not really for descendents of enslaved Africans, we have another 31 years (if we’re Jamaican descendants) more if you are descended from slaves in other colonies).
+This system was abandoned in 1838, and all apprentices were declared free.
+So you see, regarding Bicentenaries, this one is not really for descendants of enslaved Africans, we have another 31 years (if we’re Jamaican descendants) more if you are descended from slaves in other colonies).